I have to admit my biases. Like every other person on the planet I have many. Here are some of mine:

 That midwife-assisted birth leads to many fewer complications and is often, if not always, safer than doctor-assisted birth.

 The Most Scientific Birth is the Least Technological

 That, as Alice Dreger, a professor of clinical medical humanities and bioethics at Northwestern University’s Feinberg School of Medicine, puts it, the most scientific birth is the least technological.

 That continuous electronic fetal monitoring during labor is not beneficial for fetal outcomes but has been shown to lead to unnecessary C-sections.

 That women do better with continuous labor support.
 (News flash ladies: that doctor you’ve spent at least six months developing a relationship with has no intention of being with you during your labor.
 She will come in when the birth is imminent.
-The rest of the time you will be on your own with labor nurses checking on you periodically.
+The rest of the time you will be on your own with labor nurses you’ve never met before and will never see again checking on you periodically.
 You might end up with angels.
 Or you might end up with angry overworked overtired labor nurses like the one I had.
-I still remember her name.
-Ebony.
+I still remember her name: Ebony.
 She never bothered to learn mine.)

 We also know from over half a dozen studies of home birth in other countries that home birth is a safe option for most moms and their babies.
 And now we have a large longitudinal study, released this morning, that shows that home birth is also a safe option for American women.